fishes text index | photo index

 Barracudas belong to the Family Sphyraenidae.
 According to FishBase: the family has 1 genera and 18 species.
 They are found in the Atlantic, Indian and Pacific Oceans.
 Tropical and subtropical.
 Distribution: Atlantic, Indian, and Pacific Oceans.

-Features: Those seen on the intertidal are small juveniles usually 5-8cm long.
+Features: Enormous adults are found in deeper water.
+Those seen on the intertidal are juveniles usually 5-8cm long.
 Body short and cylindrical with regular pale bars on a greenish or olive background.
 Large eyes.
 Both jaws seem to be about the same length, the upper jaw only a little shorter than the lower jaw.
 It has a forked tail and the dorsal fins are far apart and well separated.

 Sometimes mistaken for halfbeaks.
-Halfbeaks have a much longer lower jaw.
+Halfbeaks have an upper jaw that is much shorter than the lower jaw.
 Here's more on how to tell apart stick-like fishes commonly seen on our shores.

 Surface dwellers: It is well adapted to living at the water surface.
 Usually darker on the top while the sides and underside are silvery.
 Thus its darker blue or green back blends in with the water surface when above-water predators look down on it.
 While at the same time, underwater predators looking up at it can't really see it well either as its silvery body blends with the sunlit waters.
 Its unfish-like body shape also means it is often dismissed as a floating stick.
 Some small ones are brown and twig-like.